hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/210_a_plan_of_work_for_india.md

 tell my countrymen that so far they have done well — now is the time to do better.

-Non, take the case of caste — in Sanskrit, Jâti, i.e. species.
+Non, take the case of caste — in Sanskrit, Jāti, i.e. species.
 Now, this is the first idea of creation.
-Variation (Vichitratâ), that is to say Jati, means creation.
+Variation (Vichitratā), that is to say Jati, means creation.
 "I am One, I become many" (various Vedas).
 Unity is before creation, diversity is creation.
 Now if this diversity stops, creation will be destroyed.
 So long as any species is vigorous and